SimonBlanke/Hyperactive/README.md

   - Possible parameter types: (dict)
   - The initialization dictionary automatically determines a number of parameters that will be evaluated in the first n iterations (n is the sum of the values in initialize).
 The initialize keywords are the following:
     - grid
       - Initializes positions in a grid like pattern.
 Positions that cannot be put into a grid are randomly positioned.
+For very high dimensional search spaces (>30) this pattern becomes random.
     - vertices
       - Initializes positions at the vertices of the search space.
 Positions that cannot be put into a new vertex are randomly positioned.